-What skills do I need enter a good IT company?
+What skills do I need enter a good polish IT company?

 Luckily, the change is emerging from the horizon.
 More and more publications highlight how soft skills, such as empathy, communication, or creativity, are vital in terms of being the most valuable software developer.